 - conducting welfare checks on students

-- attending and providing support at social events organised by the residents’ Halls Exec or JCR
+- attending and providing support at social events organised by the residents’ Halls Exec

 - assisting in fire drills